Skip to main content

 1. What is Multifactor Authentication (MFA)?

-Multifactor Authentication (MFA) refers to an additional layer of security that is added to the login process when accessing a tool.
+A: Multifactor Authentication (MFA) refers to an additional layer of security that is added to the login process when accessing a tool.
 It increases security by requiring you to use both something you know (e.g., your username and password) and something you have (e.g., email address, mobile phone number) when you log into our user interface.
-This will make it more difficult for an unauthorized person to access your account; they should not be able to access it just by knowing your password.
+This should make it more difficult for an unauthorized person to access your account; they should not be able to access it just by knowing your password.

 2. What tools and systems will be protected with MFA?